 Now that Tree House Ridge in northern Michigan is open, my childhood dreams have come true!

-With one treehouse available for rent, one in process, and eight more scheduled, this resort combines the beauty of nature with many of the comforts of home.
+With two treehouses available for rent (the second just opened!) and seven more scheduled, this cabin rental in Michigan combines the beauty of nature with many of the comforts of home.

 This pairing of childhood imagination combined with modern amenities (indoor plumbing, furniture, and electricity) is just what the kid in me – and our family – needed for a weekend adventure.